 Recover deleted photos from iPhone

 If you deleted photos on your iPhone or iPad, there’s a Recently Deleted folder in the Albums section within the Photos app.
-This keeps deleted photos and videos for 30 days, so as long as that time limit hasn’t passed, you can select the ones you want and restore them to your main camera roll (now called All Photos).
+This keeps deleted photos and videos for up to 40 days, so as long as that time limit hasn’t passed, you can select the ones you want and restore them to your main camera roll (called All Photos).

 Recover deleted photos from Android

-So long as you use Google Photos on your Android phone, you’ll find there is a similar system to the iPhone where you can find recently deleted photos in a Bin or Trash can.
+If you use Google Photos - either on Android or iPhone - you’ll find there is a similar system to the iPhone's Photos app.

 Tap and hold on any of the photos you want to recover and tap Restore at the bottom.
 The photos will be put back in their original location on your phone’s storage, and in any albums they were in.